system-zero/system-zero/README.md

 is expressed here sometimes in a list of ideas form.
 Some paragraphs are quite verbose and loose their meaning.
 Some statements might overlap.
-Expressions can be confusing, as the natural flow is like a rolling stone, that is hard at times to be reproduced with words and represented poorly.
+Expressions can be confusing, as the natural flow is like a rolling stone, that is hard at times to be reproduced with words and it is represented poorly.

 The  first  stage  is of  course  to  be  able  to get  control  after  kernel initialization, so at some  point we'll have to be ready to  be pid 1.
 Usually